CumulusNetworks/docs/content/cumulus-netq-416/Installation-Management/Install-NetQ/Setup-NVLink-Cluster.md

 ```
 9. Run the `netq install cluster worker-init <ssh-key>` command on each non-master node.

 10. Create a JSON template using the installation command for your deployment model.
-For a 3-node cluster, run the `netq install nvl config generate` command on your master node to generate a template for the cluster configuration JSON file:
+Run the `netq install nvl config generate` command on your master node to generate a template for the cluster configuration JSON file:

 ```
 nvidia@netq-server:~$ netq install nvl config generate